Everybody's Golf: Everybody’s Golf (2017)

+Everybody's Golf was released worldwide in August 2017 for PlayStation 4.
+The game marks the end of the alternate Hot Shots branding for the North American market, with the title Everybody's Golf being used worldwide.

+Everybody's Golf Hot Shots

+Everybody's Golf Hot Shots was released for PlayStation 5, Nintendo Switch and Microsoft Windows in 2025.
+Through a licensing agreement with Sony Interactive Entertainment, it is the first in the series to be published for non-PlayStation systems.
+It is also the first console installment to not be published by Sony, with Bandai Namco Entertainment performing publishing duties, and it is not developed by series developer Clap Hanz, with Japanese studio Hyde developing the game.

+Spin-offs

+Everybody's Golf Online

+Everybody's Golf Online was released only in June 2003 for PlayStation 2, only in Japan.
+Its servers were shut down in 2005.

-Everybody's Golf Portable (2004)
+Everybody's Golf Portable

 This game features three modes.
 The single-player game offers players the chance to unlock characters and items by competing in tournaments or by stroke play.
 Training mode lets golfers practice their skills on various courses with no pressure.
 The wireless multiplayer mode allows up to eight players to play a course together in various head-to-head matches, real-time tournaments, or the new putting challenge.

 The 10 new characters can be customized with more than 250 items of clothing, accessories, clubs, and balls for a unique style.
 Once players gain enough to go even further under par.
 The game was renamed Hot Shots Golf: Open Tee in North America.

-Everybody's Tennis (2006)
+Everybody's Tennis

 This game has 14 characters, 5 umpires, and 11 tennis courts.
 There are 3 different modes to choose from, which are Challenge Mode, Tennis with Everybody, and Training Mode.
 In Challenge Mode, the players play against computer-controlled opponents in order to unlock features like alternate costumes for characters and more courts to play on.
 In Tennis with Everybody, there are play matches with 1 to 4 players.
 The training mode allows practice positioning and timing shots, and choosing from service, volley, smash and general practice.

 A small number of the characters from the previous games of the series (both American and Japanese) make cameo appearances on the courts (usually only in Singles matches).
 Suzuki and Gloria return as being playable characters.